Can You Use Regular Potting Soil for Succulents and Cacti?

 But hardy succulents need less frequent watering.
 They have smaller root systems that don’t store as much water and make regular potting soil too wet for their needs.

-Are Differences Between Succulents and Cacti Soil Needs?
+Differences Between Succulents and Cacti Soil Needs

 If you are wondering whether or not to use regular potting soil for succulents and cacti.
 In that case, it is important to know the difference between succulent soil mix and cactus soil mix.